-Unlike her first two victims who had little or no family, Cacioppo had a sister — a very concerned sister.
+Unlike her first two victims who had few concerned relatives, Cacioppo had a very worried sister-in-law.
 She didn’t believe Cacioppo’s letters detailing her quick departure, and had, in fact, seen her entering Cianciulli’s home the night she had “left.”
 Almost immediately, she reported her sister’s disappearance to the Reggio Emilia police, who quickly investigated Cianciulli.

-At first, Leonarda Cianciulli defended herself, never admitting to any wrongdoing.
-It was only when the police openly accused her beloved son Giuseppe of the gruesome crimes that she finally broke down and admitted to everything.
+At first, Leonarda Cianciulli defended herself.
+It was only when the police shifted the blame toward her beloved son Giuseppe that she finally broke down and admitted to everything.

-On October 15, 1970, Leonarda Cianciulli died of cerebral apoplexy, a type of intracranial hemorrhage.
-She was 79 years old, and in the final year of her sentence in the asylum.
-Her body was returned to her family for burial, but her murder weapons — including the pot that her victims were boiled in — were donated to the Criminology Museum in Rome, Italy.
-To this day, museum visitors can see her collection of axes and peer inside the vat she used to boil human beings.
+Her body was returned to her family for burial, but her murder weapons — including the pot that her victims were boiled in — were donated to the Criminology Museum in Rome.
+To this day, museum visitors can see her collection of axes and peer inside the vat that she used to boil human beings.